LanceNorskog/simple-hal/README.md

 ## Why?
 SimpleHAL is an implementation of the [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) concept.
-HATEOS is a clear win for the API world because it simplifies clients, and there are (usually) many more clients than services Adoption of HATEOS has lagged for a few reasons:
+HATEOS is a clear win for the API world because it simplifies clients, and there are (usually) many more clients than services.
+Adoption of HATEOS has lagged for a few reasons:
 * Lack of a standard
 * Lack of demand